Trond Tandberg/Getty Images

 GERARD JULIEN/Getty Images

-It seems likely that he will go out on loan this summer to either the Bundesliga or the Premier League, which are his father's preferences, per ASJ.L.
+It seems likely that he will go out on loan this summer to either the Bundesliga or the Premier League, which are his father's preferences, per AS' J.L.
 Guerrero.

 At a mid-table club in Germany or England he would doubtless have more chances in the senior team than at Real, and more opportunities would likely lead to greater improvement in his game.